2dvoid/vim-cheatsheet/README.md

-t         # searches for a character forward and stops before it (till) T         # searches for a character backward and stops before it f         # searches for a character forward and lands on it (find) F         # searches for a character backward and lands on it
+t         # searches for a character forward and stops before it (till) T         # searches for a character backward and stops before it f         # searches for a character forward and lands on it (find) F         # searches for a character backward and lands on it /         # search upto the next match
 ```

 ## Noun: